jamesyp/MazeGame/README.md

 The menus should be fairly self-explanatory, allowing you to start a game with a specified maze size.
 You can also toggle an enemy "ghost" on and off that will kill you if you touch it.

-The player begins in the top-left square of a [randomly generated maze](http://en.wikipedia.org/wiki/Prim's_algorithm), and the goal is to get to the bottom-left.
+The player begins in the top-left square of a [randomly generated maze](http://en.wikipedia.org/wiki/Prim's_algorithm), and the goal is to get to the bottom-right.
 Points are awarded based on how closely you follow the [shortest path](http://en.wikipedia.org/wiki/Depth-first_search).

 ### Controls
 -   Arrow keys or WASD to move